We're here to help

 Claims paid out in the UK account for 20.5% of all paid claims throughout Europe.

-Professional indemnity claims (PI) are most frequent in the UK, making up over a quarter of all claims.
+Professional indemnity (PI) claims are most frequent in the UK, making up over a quarter of all claims.
 From professional negligence to breach of copyright, PI claims are becoming more prevalent.

-The biggest concerns for companies in 2023 were cyber incidents (34%) and business interruption risks (34%).
+The biggest concerns for companies in 2024, globally, were cyber incidents (38%), business interruption risks (31%), and natural catastrophes (21%).

 In the UK, fire/explosion is the biggest cause of loss by value.
 Events of this kind would likely be covered by various policies, from commercial property to business interruption insurance.